prokrypt/PicoCalc/wiki/Setting-Up-the-Pico-SDK-on-Linux-for-Pico-Development.md

 # Setting Up the Pico SDK on Linux for PicoMite Development

-This guide walks you through setting up the Raspberry Pi Pico SDK on a Linux system for **PicoMite** development.
-By the end, you'll have a working environment to compile and flash firmware to your Raspberry Pi Pico.
+This guide walks you through setting up the Raspberry Pi Pico SDK on a Linux system for **PicoCalc** development.
+By the end, you'll have a working environment to compile and flash firmware to your Raspberry Pi Pico on PicoCalc.

 ## Prerequisites
 Before getting started, make sure you have the following:

 - A Linux system (Ubuntu, Debian, etc.)
-- Raspberry Pi Pico or compatible board
+- Raspberry Pi Pico
 - USB cable for flashing firmware
 - Basic familiarity with the terminal